ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 The ambassador program does that by:

-* Maintaining an up to date set of messages that it would like abassadors to promote.
+* Maintaining an up-to-date set of messages that it would like ambassadors to promote.
 These will be documented in the nodejs/ambassadors repository.
 * Maintaining an up to date set of topics on which additional content would benefit the community.
 These will be documented in the